MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 Mein kinder sind sehr brav / my children are very well-bahaved Mein Kinder immer zu hause, sie sind spielt Videospiele und sieht fern / My children always at home, they are playing video game and watching TV.

+Es gibt there is
+	Im Ihrem Dorf es gibt nur ein auto / in her village there is only 1 car